What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 - Threonine: Important for digestion and immunity.

-- Valine: Promotes muscle tissue maintenance and repair.
+- Valine: Promotes the maintenance and repair of muscle tissue.

-These amino acids must be provided through protein feeds for chicken since birds cannot synthesize them internally.
+These amino acids must be provided through protein feeds for chickens since birds cannot synthesize them internally.

 A deficiency in these can lead to reduced growth rates, poor feed conversion, and decreased egg production.